genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 ## View keywords:

 ### `debugMode`
-Enables debug mode for this view
+Enables debug mode for this view.
+This will generate extra logging statements when the view repositories are used.

 ### `withAlias`
-Provides an alias for a table, for when joining on the same table multiple times
+Allows you to define an alias for a field.
+This is useful in different scenarios, for example when you need to join on the same table multiple times

 ```kotlin
 views {